robinrob/rsmithio/_posts/2015-09-30-personal-code-library.md

 myself.
 And there are certain things that when you are switching between languages on varying timescales, you find yourself repeatedly needing to look up.
-They can often be unique to your particular style of coding - for example it may be that you want to remind yourself of a particular pattern for implementing a decorator method in Python, or of implementing a class and inheritance structure in Javascript.
+They can often be unique to your particular style of coding - for example it may be that you want to remind yourself of a particular pattern for implementing a decorator method in Python, or of implementing a Class and inheritance structure in Javascript.
 The questions and answers are not always trivial.

 For this reason I am very careful to record in short scripts all such useful examples and commit and push these into source code repositories that I maintain for myself.
 I have structured the repositories in a way (one repository per language,